sniderjustin/NYU-AI-Project-02/cvpr_clvision_challenge-master/README.md

 Keeping too many old samples increases memory requirements and processing time, but allows better accuracy.

-Keeping less old samples uses less memory and processing time, but causes a
+Keeping less old samples uses less memory and processing time, but causes a decrease in accuracy.

+Finding the sweet spot allows efficient use of memory and processing time.
+It also still provides much improved performance over the naive training model.

 ... performance graphics ...